conekta-examples/oxxopay-payment-stub/README.md

-# oxxopay-payment-stub
+# OXXOPay Payment Stub

-An example of the official OXXOPay payment stub.
+This is an example of this OXXOPay payment stub: